Skip to content

 Kakadu Beach Constructed Roost · Shorebird Working Group · Bribie Island

-The Kakadu Beach Constructed Roost is one of Moreton Bay's most significant shorebird sites — a purpose-designed high-tide refuge that draws up to 2,500 Bar-tailed Godwits at peak season, managed by the City of Moreton Bay (COMB).
-It demonstrates something this program holds at its core: that deliberate, informed habitat management changes outcomes for birds.
+The Kakadu Beach Constructed Roost is one of Moreton Bay's most significant shorebird sites, a purpose-designed high-tide refuge that draws up to 2,500 Bar-tailed Godwits at peak season, managed by the City of Moreton Bay (COMB).
+It demonstrates a principle the program is built on: that deliberate, informed habitat management changes outcomes for birds.

 Kakadu Beach Constructed Roost Shorebird Working Group Pumicestone Passage · Ramsar City of Moreton Bay network Bribie Island · Northern Bay